psmit703/personal-website/README.md

 #### Sitewide | [Main Repo Branch (Live Site Files)](https://github.com/psmit703/personal-website/tree/main)
-This is a general overview of technologies (except HTML, CSS, and JavaScript) found in or otherwise utilized by many or all of this site's pages.
+This is a general overview of technologies (except HTML and CSS) found in or otherwise utilized by many or all of this site's pages.
 * [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/)
     * Bootstrap is a free, open-source CSS framework that eases the frontend development process and allows for a high degree of responsiveness when viewing sites on different devices (e.g., computers, phones, etc.)
     * This site heavily utilizes Bootstrap for its stylization and responsiveness